Nonlinear Causality in Time Series Networks: With Application to Motor Imagery vs Execution: Analysis of Motor Imagery vs Execution EEG Data

 \subsection{Comparative analysis of threshold Granger causality: imagery vs. execution}

-We have thus far discussed the connectivity for MI and ME using TCI and TGCI values, as visualized in Tables \ref{MI_TCI_TGCI} and \ref{ME_TCI_TGCI}.
+We have thus far discussed the connectivity for MI and ME using TCI and TGCI values, as visualized in Figures \ref{MI_TCI_TGCI} and \ref{ME_TCI_TGCI}.
 Further, we performed a permutational Hotelling's $T^2$ test (\cite{Hotelling}) on data from 35 subjects to examine causal connectivity differences within and between MI and ME tasks.
 For each pair, connectivity in one direction (e.g., $X$ $\to$ $Y$) was compared to the reverse direction ($Y$ $\to$ $X$) within MI and ME tasks.
-Significant differences are shown in Table \ref{Comparisons_at_TGC}, with columns 1 and 2 highlighting MI and ME differences, and column 3 showing differences between MI and ME in the same direction ($X$ $\to$ $Y$).
+Significant differences are shown in Figure \ref{fig:Comparisons_at_TGC}, with columns 1 and 2 highlighting MI and ME differences, and column 3 showing differences between MI and ME in the same direction ($X$ $\to$ $Y$).
 Each arrow represents a statistically significant directional difference: red for prefrontal-to-motor, blue for motor-to-prefrontal, green for MI prominence, and purple for ME prominence.
 The comparison procedure is outlined in Table \ref{outline-analysis-table-TGC}:

-For the MI-BHs, Table 7 highlights significant connectivity from AF3 $\to$ C4 and AF4 $\to$ C4 (red arrows), which is consistent with the TGCI results showing similar connections (TGCI = 12.14 for AF3 $\to$ C4, red arrow).
+For the MI-BHs, Figure \ref{fig:Comparisons_at_TGC} highlights significant connectivity from AF3 $\to$ C4 and AF4 $\to$ C4, which is consistent with the TGCI results showing similar connections 12.14 for AF3 $\to$ C4.
 This alignment between the significant differences in TGC samples and TGCI underlines the importance of AF3 and AF4 in coordinating BHs movement during MI.
-Table 7 also identifies significant motor-to-prefrontal feedback for MI-BHs from C3 $\to$ AF4 (blue arrow), and this is confirmed by TGCI results, which show a strong connection from C3 $\to$ AF4 (TGCI = 17.86, blue arrow).
-The agreement between the two methods suggests robust bidirectional dynamics during MI-BHs, with information flow between channels over the motor and prefrontal parts.
+Figure \ref{fig:Comparisons_at_TGC} also identifies significant motor-to-prefrontal feedback for MI-BHs from C3 $\to$ AF4, and this is confirmed by TGCI results, which show a strong connection from C3 $\to$ AF4 17.86.
+The agreement between the two methods suggests robust bidirectional dynamics during MI-BHs, with information flow amongst channels.